In What Direction Will bluebird bio Inc.'s (NASDAQ:BLUE) Stock Goes From Here? - The Dwinnex

-The closing price of bluebird bio Inc. (NASDAQ: BLUE) was 6.34 for the day, down -10.58% from the previous closing price of $7.09.
-In other words, the price has decreased by $-0.75 from its previous closing price.
-On the day, 24640756 shares were traded.
-BLUE reached its highest trading level at $6.96 during the session, while it also had its lowest trading level at $6.16.
+bluebird bio Inc. (NASDAQ: BLUE) closed the day trading at 5.62 down -5.86% from the previous closing price of $5.97.
+In other words, the price has decreased by $-0.35 from its previous closing price.
+On the day, 6205907 shares were traded.
+BLUE reached its highest trading level at $5.96 during the session, while it also had its lowest trading level at $5.54.

 Top 5 Cheap Stocks to Own Right Now